$E$ and $J$ type $\mathcal{N}=(0,2)$ disordered models and higher-spin symmetry: Calculations in the -type Model

 \subsection{Two-Point Functions}

-Varying above action with respect to $G$ and $\Sigma$ yields the Schwinger-Dyson (SD) equations, the solution of which determines the system's dynamics.
 We focus on the low-energy regime $\omega \ll 1 \ll J$, where kinetic terms can be neglected.
-Observing the homogeneity of the SD equations, we will adopt a conformal ansatz,

-In the conformal region, translation invariance allows us to express this as $G^i(z_{12})$.
-As detailed in Appendix \ref{app}, the conformal ansatz ensures that $G^{i}$ and its conjugate $G^{\bar{i}}$ share the same conformal weights $(h, \tilde{h})$ and follows,
+By taking the functional variation of this action with respect to the bi-local fields $G^\Psi(z_1,z_2)$ and self-energies $\Sigma^\Psi(z_1,z_2)$, we obtain the Schwinger-Dyson (SD) equations.